kevinkahn/softconsole/docs/classstruct.md

 	Represents an ISY program and provides command support to issue run commands to it.

-##ScreenDesc: [TimeTempScreenDesc, WeatherScreenDesc, BaseKeyScreenDesc, ClockScreenDesc]
+##ScreenDesc: [HouseStatusScreenDesc, WeatherScreenDesc, BaseKeyScreenDesc, ClockScreenDesc]

 	Basic information about a screen, subclassed by all other screens to handle this information